Featured image of The Strongest Infill Patterns for Maximum 3D Print Strength Source: All3DP

 All About Infill

 Essentially, infill density refers to how solid the inside of a 3D print is.
 This is usually expressed as a percentage: 100% would be completely solid, while 0% would be hollow.
 The infill pattern, then, is the form or shape of the infill’s structure inside the print.
+In your slicing software, you can select both the patter and the amount (percentage) of infill.

-Typically, the higher the infill density percentage, the higher the strength (as well as material consumption, weight, and print time) and the lower the flexibility.
+Typically, the higher the infill percentage, the higher the strength (as well as material consumption, weight, and print time) and the lower the flexibility.
 But the infill pattern can also affect strength depending on how the structure and layout of the lines disperse forces internally.
 In this way, just like other settings (e.g. layer height), different patterns are useful for different applications.

 There are many infill patterns available across different slicing platforms, but only some are meant to produce high-strength components.
 Most of them – like the lines, zig-zag, and cross patterns – are meant for regular prints that won’t face much physical stress but still need to be somewhat durable.
-To learn more about the various infill patterns, you can check out our article on Cura’s infill patterns.

 Back to Contents